 Using ifconfig with Other Network Tools

-While ifconfig is powerful, combining it with other tools like ping, traceroute, and netstat can provide a more comprehensive networking toolkit.
-For example, using ping to test connectivity after changing an IP address helps confirm that the new configuration is working correctly.
+ifconfig is powerful, but combining it with other tools such as ping, traceroute, and netstat gives a compact networking toolkit.
+For instance, once you change an IP address, you use ping to test for connection and verify that the new configuration is working as it should.

 9. Conclusion and Further Learning Resources